rejsafranko/Predicting-NBA-Shots/README.md

 - **Port**: 8080
 - **Functionality**: Checks daily if there are at least 100 new inputs.
 If so, it retrains the model and uploads it to S3 to be used by the Flask server predict endpoint.

+### Amazon Web Services S3 Bucket

+-- **Purpose**: Stores the up to date version of the model.
+-- **Functionality**: Used by the Flask server to load the latest version of the model for prediction.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.